awslabs/graphstorm/docs/source/graph-construction/gs-processing/gspartition/ec2-clusters.rst

                       --network=host \
                       -d --name test graphstorm:local-cpu service ssh restart

-This command mounts the shared ``/path_to_data/`` folder to each container's ``/data/`` folder by which GraphStorm codes can access graph data and save training and inference outcomes.
+This command mounts the shared ``/path_to_data/`` folder to a container's ``/data/`` folder by which GraphStorm codes can access graph data and save training and inference outcomes.

 Setup the IP address file and check port status
 ----------------------------------------------------------